mmandrille/python-examples/redis/README.md

-# Kafka Queue with Kafka
+# REDIS Cache

-For this Example we will generate 12 docker services from image: Memcached and run a python script to test it
+For this Example we will generate a docker services from image: redis and run a python script to test it

 To try this you will need docker and docker-composer installed:
 ```